hellerve/blog/wip/Carp_Patterns_I:_Documentation.md

 [`absolute?`](https://veitheller.de/path/#absolute?) and
 [`relative?`](https://veitheller.de/path/#relative?).

-This sort of configuration can be achieved by setting the following setting in `gendocs.carp`:
+This sort of configuration can be achieved by setting the following in `gendocs.carp`:

 ```